entigolabs/entigo-infralib-agent/README.md

 If the parameter type is StringList then it's possible to use an index to get a specific value, e.g. `{{ .output.stepName.moduleName.key-1[0] }}` or a slice by using a range, e.g. `[0-1]`.

+#### Escaping replacement tags

+Replacement tags support escaping with inner ``{{`{{ }}`}}`` tags.
+For example, ``{{`{{ .dbupdate }}`}}`` will be replaced with `{{ .dbupdate }}`.
+This can be used to pass helm template values through the agent.

 #### Optional replacement tags

 If the output value is optional then use `optout` or `toptout`, it will replace the value with an empty string if the module or output is not found.
 Optional tag can be combined with the `|` operation to add (multiple) fallback values.
 Quotation marks can be used to provide a default value.
 For example `{{ .optout.stepName.ModuleName.key-1 | "default" }}`.

-#### Escaping replacement tags

-Replacement tags support escaping with inner ``{{`{{ }}`}}`` tags.
-For example, ``{{`{{ .dbupdate }}`}}`` will be replaced with `{{ .dbupdate }}`.
-This can be used to pass helm template values through the agent.

-#### Overriding with custom parameters

-Custom SSM parameter example `{{ .ssm-custom.key }}` will be overwritten by the value of the custom SSM parameter `key`.
-For custom GCloud SM, replace the ssm with gcsm.
-For universal output, replace the ssm with output `output-custom`.

 #### Overriding with config values

 Config example `{{ .config.prefix }}` will be overwritten by the value of the config field `prefix`.
 Config replacement does not support indexed paths.

-#### Overriding with agent logic

-Agent example `{{ .agent.version.step.module }}` will be overwritten by the value of the specified module version that's currently being applied or a set version, e.g `v0.8.4`.
-Agent replacement also supports AWS account id using key `accountId` and region using key `region`.

-#### Overriding with module properties

-Infralib modules may use `{{ .tmodule.type }}` in their default input files to replace it with the name of the module used in the config.
-Alternatively, modules may use `{{ .tsmodule.type }}` to replace it with the name of the typed module used in the active step.
-It's also possible to use `{{ .module.name  }}` and `{{ .module.source }}` to replace them with module name and source, but those tags only exclusively apply for module inputs, including all input files.
-There's also `{{ .step.name }}` for replacing with the name of the module step.

 ### Including files in steps